Zsombroo/jkpg-building-detection/README.md

 [Tensorflow 2 Object detection, official github](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md)

 ### After following the official Tensorflow Object Detection API installation instructions, these changes were made:
- * Uninstall of duplicate (different versions) of tensorflow (TF).
+ * Inside the docker container, uninstall of duplicates (different versions) of tensorflow (TF) installations.
 TF 2.4.1 is used.
- * When creating the docker container, a volume is mounted and ports for ssh, tensorboard and juypter notebook is added.
+ * When creating the docker container, a volume is mounted and ports for ssh, tensorboard and juypter notebook is added to the configuration.
- * pip install opencv-contrib-python-headless
+ * Inside the docker container: pip install opencv-contrib-python-headless
- * pip install scipy
+ * Inside the docker container: pip install scipy
  * Other packages and libaries that is installed but not necessary is openssh-server, nano, net-tools

 ### Code changes needed
-Due to the hardware we are running on, the following code i necessary to use the Tensorflow Object Detection API:
+Due to the hardware we are running on, the following code is necessary in the scripts that will use the GPU with Tensorflow Object Detection API:
 ```
 from tensorflow.compat.v1 import ConfigProto
 from tensorflow.compat.v1 import InteractiveSession